codingMustache/codingMustache/README.md

 ## Joke of the Day

-What’s the longest word in the dictionary?
-Smiles.
-Because there’s a mile between the two S’s.
+I got fired from a florist, apparently I took too many leaves.

 ## Daily Trivia

-The computer OEM manufacturer Clevo, known for its Sager notebook line, is based in which country?
+What is the name of the default theme that is installed with Windows XP?
- 1. United States
+ 1. Neptune
- 2. Germany
+ 2. Whistler
- 3. China (People&#039;s Republic of)
+ 3. Bliss
- 4. Taiwan
+ 4. Luna

 <details>
   <summary>Answer</summary>
-  Taiwan
+  Luna
 </details>